Groin Hernia Adult

 Treatment

 Treatment will depend on symptoms and the type of hernia.
 For inguinal hernias, the doctor may watch for any changes.
-Femoral hernias may cause problems, especially in women.
-They may need surgery right away.
+Femoral hernias could cause problems and may need surgery right away.
 Surgery may also be done to repair a hernia that is causing symptoms.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.